For more information: Please contact Christy Buck, 919-515-1740 or firstname.lastname@example.org.

 - Meet the specific requirements of content area or grade level.
 See specialty coursework under curriculum for content standards.

-In the absence of a content degree, 24 semester hours/credits in content relevant to the area in which you wish to teach are needed.
+In the absence of a content degree, 18 hours (for middle grades) or 24 (for high school) semester hours/credits in content relevant to the area in which you wish to teach are needed.
 Candidates who are missing content area courses can take them at a local college or university or as a PBS (post-baccalaureate student) at NC State prior to admission.

 * Please note that the Master of Arts in Teaching is a Distance Education program, so students on university-sponsored visas are not eligible for this program.
 Please contact the Office of International Services with any questions.